rakutentech/cf-plugin-local-push/sample/README.md

 # Sample

-This directory has sample ruby application for `cf local-push`.
+This is a sample ruby application for `cf local-push`.

 Run the following command and start application,